-Ongoing training in relevant research, technical and practical skills is encouraged and a key part of working as a marine scientist.
-The diversity of research positions and projects allows marine scientists to build up a range of skills, technical experience and subject knowledge.
+Ongoing training in relevant research, technical and practical skills is a key part of working as a marine scientist.
+The diversity of research positions and projects allows you to build up a range of skills, technical experience and subject knowledge.

-The nature of research trips to sea requires good, hands-on, practical, analytical and decision-making skills.
+For research trips to sea, you’ll need good, hands-on, practical, analytical and decision-making skills.
 Training provided by employers may include:

 Training opportunities vary between employers and you should find out the nature of training provision and opportunities for professional development when applying for jobs.